LuminateOne/laravel-revision-tracking/README.md

     ])->first();

     // Model relations:
-    Product:    is the parent model of the Order
+    Product:    is the parent model of the Order and Customer

-    Order:      is the child model of the Product is the parent model of the Customer
+    Order:      is the child model of the Product
     Customer:   is the child model of the Order

     // Revision relations:
-    ProductRevision:    is the parent revision of the OrderRevision
+    ProductRevision:    is the parent revision of the OrderRevision and CustomerRevision

-    OrderRevision:       is the child revision of the ProductRevision is the parent revision of the CustomerRevision
+    OrderRevision:      is the child revision of the ProductRevision

-    CustomerRevision:    is the child revision of the OrderRevision
+    CustomerRevision:   is the child revision of the ProductRevision
  ```

 ##### Create relational revision automatically